2cloudlab/harness-test-framework-go/README.md

 ![](GetObjectStats.png)

-The table shows that the test is executed in a Lambda function with 128 MB memory and the `GetObject` GO API is issued concurrently with 2 go routines.
+The table shows that the test is executed in a Lambda function with 128 MB memory and the `GetObject` GO API is issued concurrently by 2 go routines.

 And the corresponding visualization version is shown below: